MohamedHelmy296/Summaries/README.md

   - *lec_4*

         - Integer Promotion
-        - Bit Manipulation (Bitwise NOT and XOR)
         - Logical and Arithmetic Shift
         - Assignment Operator
-        - Ternary Operator
-        - Operators Precedence and Associativity
+        - Precedence and Associativity Operators
         - Decision Making (if Condition, if else, if else if else)

     ********************************************************************************************************************************************************************************************************